 Mini Waltz Lesson

-Give your Beauty and the Beast fans a quick lesson on how to dance a waltz.
-You can have someone who knows how come in to give the lesson, or check online for instructions – it doesn’t have to be perfect!
+Give your Beauty and the Beast fans a quick lesson on how to dance the waltz.
+You can have someone who knows how to come in to give the lesson, or check online for instructions—it doesn’t have to be perfect!
 Once they have learned some basics, play the song, Beauty and the Beast (the song Belle and The Beast dance to in the movie), have kids partner up and practice their newly learned dance steps.

 Paint Your Own Mrs. Potts and Chip

 Paint-your-own tea sets make a fun, crafty party activity for a Beauty and the Beast party.
 These paint and tea service kits can be found at most craft stores.
 Party guests can paint their items to resemble Mrs. Potts and Chip, or perhaps they can be inspired to create and name their own unique, little teapot and teacup families.